Key Takeaways

 The administrative process is a required step—but it's just the beginning.
 Most meaningful discrimination cases are resolved in court, not at the agency.
 The charge exists to open the door.

-At Addison Law, we represent Oklahoma employees in discrimination cases and EEOC proceedings.
-Our attorneys can help you file a proper charge, preserve your claims, and pursue full relief when the agency process concludes.
-If you've experienced discrimination, don't wait until the deadline passes.
+At Addison Law, we represent Oklahoma employees in workplace discrimination cases and administrative charge proceedings.
+Our attorneys can help you file a proper charge, preserve your claims, and decide whether litigation is the right next step when the agency process concludes.
+If you have experienced discrimination, do not wait until the deadline passes.